sdondley/ClimateChangeChat/Decoding-the-Gurus.md

 # What do they talk about?
 * Analyze popular figures the hosts call "gurus" in media who have acquired large followings with their sweeping worldviews
-    * Mostly cover individuals who promulgate psuedoscience and misinformation
+    * Mostly cover controversial individuals who promulgate psuedoscience and misinformation
-    * Will occasionally cover individuals who have positive impace
+    * Will occasionally cover individuals who have positive impac5
         * Carl Sagan
     * Also sometimes interview experts on specific topics
 * Frequent targets
-    * Eric Weinstein
+    * Sam Harris
     * Bret Weinstein
     * Jordan Peterson
     * Joe Rogan
+    * Eric Weinstein
 * Help audience members identify fake experts and false arguments and generally improve their ability to think critically about information

+### Highlights of Show
+* interview with Sam Harris
+    * Came on the rebut Chris and Matt

+...more soon